prophet-99/prophet-99/README.md

   currentFocus: 'Frotend Development',
 };
 ```
-A little more about me
+A little more about me:
 ```
 - ☕ I like coffe
 - 🎼 Electro music lover